 Looking for a simpler way to make the rent, Mike began to seek out opportunities that didn’t require multiple showers.
 He narrated hundreds of documentaries about space, nature, war, serial killers, hurricanes, dinosaurs and how stuff works.
 (If there’s a wildebeest getting eaten alive by a lion, it’s probably Mike telling you about it.)
 As a public speaker, he’s routinely hired by the Fortune 500 to frighten employees with stories of maggot farmers and sheep castrators.
 And when Madison Avenue came calling, Mike said sure.
 He has forged dozens of partnerships with many iconic brands, and filmed approximately 1 million Ford commercials.

 Eventually, Mike was overcome with a strange desire to give something back.
 On Labor Day 2008, he launched mikeroweWORKS, a PR campaign designed to reinvigorate the skilled trades.
 He’s since written extensively about the country’s relationship with work, the widening skills gap, offshore manufacturing, infrastructure decline, currency devaluation and several other topics for which he has no actual credentials.
 He once gave a TED Talk on the Changing Face of the Modern-Day Proletariat, and in May 2011, he testified before the U.S. SENATE COMMERCE COMMITTEE about the importance of changing perceptions and stereotypes around blue-collar work.
-Currently, Mike and Caterpillar are working together to launch PROFOUNDLY DISCONNECTED, a new initiative focused on technical recruitment as well as the book Profoundly Disconnected®, A True Confession From Mike Rowe available at www.profoundlydisconnected.com.
+In 2013, Mike and Caterpillar worked together to launch PROFOUNDLY DISCONNECTED, a new initiative focused on technical recruitment as well as the book Profoundly Disconnected®, A True Confession From Mike Rowe available at www.profoundlydisconnected.com.
 All the proceeds from the sale of the book go to the mikeroweWORKS Foundation, to be used for Work Ethic Scholarships and advocacy campaigns surrounding American manufacturing.

 Today, Mike runs the mikeroweWORKS Foundation, which awards scholarships to students pursuing a career in the skilled trades.
 He is closely associated with the Future Farmers of America, Skills USA, and the Boy Scouts of America, who recently honored him as a Distinguished Eagle Scout.
 For reasons he cannot explain, Forbes identified Mike as one of the country’s 10 Most Trustworthy Celebrities in 2010, 2011 and 2012.